BITS Pilani: Higher degrees

-BITS Pilani offers Ph.D. in engineering, pharmacy, natural sciences, public health and business administration.

-Off-campus program [WILP]

-BITS Pilani offers off-campus program (WILP) in which students receive work experience in industry.
-Enrollment has increased from 30 in 1979 to over 10,000 in 2005.
-More than 19,500 students were registered in off-campus Work Integrated Learning Program (WILP) in 2008–09.
+BITS Pilani offers Ph.D. programs in Engineering, Sciences, Pharmacy, Social Sciences, and Management across its campuses.
+Admission is based on a written test and interview, with exemptions for candidates holding higher degrees (M.Phil./M.E.) or national-level fellowships like CSIR NET-JRF, DBT-JRF, or UGC NET-JRF.

 Admission

 Pilani, Goa and Hyderabad campuses

 Before 2005, admissions were based on the candidates' score in the 12th board examination.
-Earlier many students used to switch to State board schools for their 12th standard, in order to grab more marks easily and gain admission at BITS Pilani.
 BITS had been moderating marks from various school boards since 1982.

-Since 2005, admission to BITS has been offered on the basis of the student's performance in the all-India entrance examination, the Birla Institute of Technology and Science Admission Test (BITSAT).
-For foreign students, BITS has a separate admission scheme called International Student Admissions (ISA) category.
-To gauge the merit of these ISA students, BITS accepts the SAT and SAT Subject Tests in chemistry, physics, and Math 2C.
+Since 2005, admission to first-degree in BITS has been offered on the basis of the student's performance in the all-India entrance examination, the Birla Institute of Technology and Science Admission Test (BITSAT).
 BITSAT, for which applications are submitted in December, is conducted online in May and June in cities all over India.
 The exam tests the candidate's knowledge, reasoning and analytical abilities in physics, chemistry, mathematics, English and logical reasoning, and is based on higher secondary curricula in India and abroad.
 A 2012 news report showed that BITSAT had become more competitive than the IIT-JEE, in terms of the ratio of the number of aspirants to the number of seats available.

+Admission to on-campus higher degrees such as Master's in Engineering (M.E.) is done on the basis of GATE scores and BITS HD (Higher Degree) examination scores.

+For foreign students, BITS has a separate admission scheme called International Student Admissions (ISA) category.
+To gauge the merit of these ISA students, BITS accepts the SAT and SAT Subject Tests in chemistry, physics, and Math 2C.